IgniteUI/igniteui-docfx/kr/components/grids_templates/excel_style_filtering.md

 <div class="divider--half"></div>

-In the sample bellow 'Product Name' and 'Discontinued' columns have all four features enebled, 'Quantity Per Unit' have all four disabled, 'Unit Price' has only sorting and moving and 'Order Date' has only pinning and hiding.
+In the sample below 'Product Name' and 'Discontinued' columns have all four features enabled, 'Quantity Per Unit' have all four disabled, 'Unit Price' has only sorting and moving and 'Order Date' has only pinning and hiding.
 }
 @@if (igxName === 'IgxTreeGrid') {
 ```html